brainmod/heike/Roadmap.md

 [ ] File Icons:

 Integrate a Nerd Font or an icon crate to show specific icons for .rs, .toml, .js, etc.

-Technical dependencies to investigate

-image: For processing previews.

-syntect: For code syntax highlighting.

-crossbeam-channel: For async communication.

-nucleo-matcher: For fuzzy finding.